kubeshop/testkube/docs/docs/test-types/executor-jmeter.md

 ### **JMeter Test Results**

 A JMeter test will be successful in Testkube when all checks and thresholds are successful.
-In the case of an error, the test will have `failed` status, JMeter executor is configured to store the `report.jtl` file after the test run.
-You can get the file from the "Artifacts" tab in the execution results in Testkube Dashboard, or download it with the `testkube get artifacts EXECUTION_ID` command.
+In the case of an error, the test will have `failed` status, and the JMeter executor is configured to store the `report.jtl` file after the test run.
+You can get the file from the "Artifacts" tab in the execution results in the Testkube Dashboard, or download it with the `testkube get artifacts EXECUTION_ID` command.